 Awarded in recognition of an exceptional and innovative contribution to aviation.

-Major Aseltine’s commitment and passion to professional aviation as a leader and innovator, with the ability to produce workable solutions in short time-frames, is deserving of recognition as an innovative and exceptional contribution to aviation.
-He is accordingly awarded the Sir Barnes Wallis Medal.
+The commitment and passion of the team as aviation innovators with the ability to rapidly plan and execute a paradigm-shifting test in record time deserves recognition as an innovative and exceptional contribution to aviation.
+The team members are accordingly jointly awarded the Sir Barnes Wallis Medal.

 1979/80 Gabe Rob (Jock) Bryce

 1982 Not Awarded

 1988/89 Jeffrey Kindersley Quill OBE